10 Best Places to Live Off the Grid

 Please be advised that you will have an income-generating requirement if you purchase land zoned for farming.
 How much you must earn depends on the size of your parcel, but you shouldn’t have too much trouble producing it if you put your plot to good agricultural use.

 The state isn’t the friendliest toward tiny homes.
 Although zoning varies, most rules involve minimum square footage requirements.
-However, you may be able to set up an accessory dwelling unit (ADU) on someone else’s parcel if they’re willing to rent you the land.
+However, you may be able to set up an accessory dwelling unit (ADU) on someone else’s parcel if they’re willing to rent the land to you.

 9. Nebraska

-Nebraska has miles of open farmland, so it isn’t surprising to see it on this list of the best places to live off the grid.
-Much of the state prides itself on its agricultural heritage, which by nature entails a hefty dose of self-sufficiency.
+Nebraska has miles of open farmland, so seeing it on this list of the best places to live off the grid isn’t surprising.
+Much of the state prides itself on its agricultural heritage, which entails a hefty dose of self-sufficiency.

 The climate here can be harsh, with hot summers and freezing winters.
-The humidity often facilitates water collection, however.
+However, humidity often facilitates water collection.
 The state is among the best for raising crops – corn, beans, grains, and potatoes all flourish.

 The state’s vast expanses and low population mean many homesteaders choose to homeschool their kids.
 If you have little ones, please rest assured that the laws for doing so are relatively simple, requiring you only to apply for an exemption under Rule 13.